leogx9r/DiscordCrypt/README.md

         * To fix this, every users tagged in a message will receive an unencrypted notification.
             [Example here](#tagging-users).

+* Searching past messages is impossible.
+    * Since messages are encrypted and the search feature relies on the ability for Discord's servers to read past messages, the search functionality will always be unavailable.
+    * If you require searching, you may send your messages in an unencrypted format by making them start with the hash ( `#` ) character.
+    * Messages also will be sent unencrypted if they begin with the forward-slash ( `/` ) character as these are also used for commands.

 * Some third-party plugins may conflict with **DiscordCrypt**.
     * One such example discovered so far is the plugin `OldTitleBar` by DevilBro.
 This plugin